 It is of course crude to see Dewey's political philosophy as the marriage of the Idealist and New Liberal view of liberalism with his pragmatist or experimentalist conception of inquiry.
-Many other influences were significant over a long working life.
+Many other influences were significant over a long working life, including the functionalist conception of psychology which profoundly shaped his idea of inquiry.
 But to view matters in this way does capture a great deal of what is distinctive about Dewey's political thinking.

 Values, Dewey suggested, can be viewed as constructs to solve practical problems.
 Like an outmoded piece of technology, a past value which was once constructed to address a problem in one set of circumstances can outlive its usefulness, and become a hindrance to the capacity of those in the present to deal with their practical needs and worries.
 This, Dewey believes, is the case with values of classical liberalism.
 These have come to block the capacity to resolve social problems in a way compatible with what he takes to be liberalism's core commitment to individual liberty.
 It is in this way that ‘the slogans of liberalism in one period can become the bulwarks of reaction’ in the next (‘Logical Method and Law’, MW15, 76).
 He develops this thought in discussing the relation of individual and society, the character and value of freedom, and the scope of legitimate social and political action.